 When completing the FAFSA be sure to use the tax information from the calendar year indicated on the FAFSA you are filing.
-You will need the tax information for 2019 to complete the 2021-2022 FAFSA for the fall 2021, spring 2022 and summer 2022 semesters.

 If you are a dependent student, according to federal guidelines, then you must list both your and your parent's information.
 If your parent is remarried you are required to include your step-parent's information.
 If you are married, then you must list information for yourself and your spouse.
 Sign and date the FAFSA and have your parent sign if you are a dependent.
 We encourage you to electronically file and sign your FAFSA with the Department of Education at fafsa.gov.
 It is the fastest and easiest way to file your FAFSA every year that you are attending RCBC.